-Important Note: We will inform you (the account owner/practice principal) of a client payment dispute via email.
+Important Note: We will inform you (the account owner/practice principal) of a client payment dispute via the email you used during sign-up.
 Depending on the payment method used, you may be able to challenge the dispute:

 - For direct debit (BACS) disputes, we will send you an email to notify you about the dispute however, the dispute cannot be contested and will always be automatically resolved in the clients favour.
 You will need to reach out to the client to better understand why they have disputed the transaction and re-add the payment details and re-collect payment.